On the Scattering of Waves inside Charged Spherically Symmetric Black Holes: The Analytic Framework

 \section{The Analytic Framework}

 This section is devoted to prove Corollary \ref{cor:enegryEphiUnbounded} that we used in the proof of Theorem \ref{mainthm}.
-The wave equation \eqref{eq:geometricWaveEquation} can be simplified by rescaling the solution and putting $u=r\phi$.
+The wave equation \eqref{eq:geometricWaveEquation} can be simplified by rescaling the solution and setting $u=r\phi$.
 Thus we have

 and since we work in the interior where $f<0$, it is enough to study

 Moreover, decomposing on spherical harmonics, \eqref{rescaledwaveeq} becomes:

 where the potential